Book a call with a safari expert

 Resources

-The Urban Caracal Project operates in partnership with the Cape Leopard Trust, one of Africa Geographic’s club partner projects.
-If you would like to learn more about their projects and research or potentially contribute to their vital work, you can view their Club page here: The Cape Leopard Trust
+The Urban Caracal Project operates in partnership with the Cape Leopard Trust.
+If you would like to learn more about their projects and research or potentially contribute to their vital work, you can do so here: The Cape Leopard Trust

 The full study can be accessed through a paywall here: “Hiding in plain sight: risk mitigation by a cryptic carnivore foraging at the urban edge”, Leighton, G. R. M., et al., 2021, Animal Conservation